Nabula-Stack/jupiter/README.md

-# Nebula Manager
+# jupite Manager

-A self-hosted hypervisor management platform built with Django and Daphne (ASGI).
-Nebula provides a unified admin UI, REST API, and real-time WebSocket dashboard for managing virtual machines across ESXi, KVM/libvirt, and Proxmox environments.
+A self-hosted hypervisor management platform built with Django and Daphne (ASGI). jupite provides a unified admin UI, REST API, and real-time WebSocket dashboard for managing virtual machines across ESXi, KVM/libvirt, and Proxmox environments.

 ---

-## What Nebula Can Do
+## What jupite Can Do

 ### Hypervisor Support
 - **VMware ESXi** — connect over SSH or the vSphere API